Swydo/ddp-apollo/README.md

 # DDP-Apollo
-DDP link for Apollo with GraphQL Subscriptions support

-[![Build Status](https://travis-ci.org/Swydo/ddp-apollo.svg?branch=master)](https://travis-ci.org/Swydo/ddp-apollo)
-[![Greenkeeper badge](https://badges.greenkeeper.io/Swydo/ddp-apollo.svg)](https://greenkeeper.io/)

-## Benefits
-This package has been created to leverage the power of DDP for GraphQL queries and subscriptions.
-For Meteor developers there is no need to setup a separate HTTP server or websocket connection, because DDP offers all we need and has been well tested over time.
+DDP-Apollo has been created to leverage the power of DDP for GraphQL queries and subscriptions.
+For Meteor developers there is no real need for an HTTP server or extra websocket connection, because DDP offers all we need and has been well tested over time.

+- DDP-Apollo is one of the easiest ways to get GraphQL running for Meteor developers
-- Works with the Meteor `accounts` packages out of the box, giving a `userId` in your resolvers
+- Works with the Meteor accounts packages out of the box, giving a userId in your resolvers
-- Doesn't require an HTTP server to be setup, like with express, koa or hapi
+- Doesn’t require an HTTP server to be setup, like with express, koa or hapi
 - Supports GraphQL Subscriptions out-of-the-box
-- Doesn't require an extra websocket for GraphQL Subscriptions, because DDP already has a websocket
+- Doesn’t require an extra websocket for GraphQL Subscriptions, because DDP already has a websocket
 - Easy to combine with other Apollo Links
 - Already have a server setup?
 Use `DDPSubscriptionLink` stand-alone for just Subscriptions support.
 [Read more](#using-ddp-only-for-subscriptions)
+- Works with Apollo Dev Tools, just like any other Apollo link

+[![Build Status](https://travis-ci.org/Swydo/ddp-apollo.svg?branch=master)](https://travis-ci.org/Swydo/ddp-apollo)
+[![Greenkeeper badge](https://badges.greenkeeper.io/Swydo/ddp-apollo.svg)](https://greenkeeper.io/)

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->